Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 024 : August 2 , 2018

-**Today's Progress** :  Wrote a medium article about Deep Learning.
+**Today's Progress** :  Wrote a medium article about how machine learning in the arts is different.
 Continued with the exploration of audio signal processing for musical applications.

 **Thoughts** : I am learning more new things by trying to blog about it.